harnalashok/LLMs/scripts/Readme.md

 wsl --install --distribution Ubuntu-22.04
 ```

+Sol1:
-If Ubuntu installation is very slow, please see this [link](https://github.com/microsoft/WSL/issues/6405#issuecomment-1339460367)
+> If Ubuntu installation is very slow, please see this [link](https://github.com/microsoft/WSL/issues/6405#issuecomment-1339460367)

+Sol2:
+> wsl --set-default-version 2
+Then run the install again
+wsl --install -d Ubuntu-22.04

 To begin installing all packages, execute the following four commands in *Ubuntu* console.<br>